MSPCA-Angell Headquarters

 DO ask that your legislator write back to you letting you know where they stand on the issue.

 DO give credit where credit is due.
 If the legislator has been supportive of your issues in the past, make sure you acknowledge that support.
-Check out Animal Scorecard to see what pro- and anti-animal bills your legislator supports this session, as well as in past session.
-Write your legislator a thank-you letter when they come through for animals or any other issue you care about.
+Check out Animal Scorecard to see what pro- and anti-animal bills your legislator supports this session, as well as in past sessions.
+Write your legislator a thank you letter when they come through for animals or any other issue you care about.

 DON’T be threatening or rude.
 Even if you know that your legislator’s stance on an issue is different from yours, be polite in explaining your point of view and in asking them to change their position.